 Blackhawk Technical College (BTC) is a true learning community in which students, faculty and staff all contribute to and celebrate the success of others.
 At BTC, you'll be challenged.
 You'll be inspired.
 And you'll be proud, because our programs extend beyond the classroom.
-We tackle some of the world's toughest problems to find solutions that make life better - from alternative energy to the skills gap to helping rebuild southern Wisconsin.
+We tackle some of the world's toughest problems to find solutions that make life better - from alternative energy to addressing the skills gap, we help strengthen southern Wisconsin.
 We teach.
 We explore and we discover.
-We collaborate and lead.
+We collaborate and we lead.
 We innovate, inspire and empower.
 We achieve our potential and create circumstances that help our students and others achieve theirs.
 We're good at it, and we've been at it for more than 100 years.

 The Blackhawk Technical College Central Campus is located midway between the cities of Beloit and Janesville on over 80 acres of partially wooded rolling prairie.
 BTC offers over 50 programs leading toward associate degrees, technical diplomas, certificates or apprenticeships.
-While the majority of classes are held at the Central Campus, classes are also offered at the Center for Transportation Studies located north of Janesville, the Advanced Manufacturing Training Center in Milton, and at the Monroe Campus.
+While the majority of classes are held at the Central Campus, classes are also offered at the Advanced Manufacturing Training Center in Milton and at the Monroe Campus.
 BTC has a variety of community education outreach programs for HSED, GED, Rock County Education and Criminal Addictions Program (RECAP), English Language Learning (ELL) classes, and personal enrichment courses that are held at various sites in Rock and Green County